paciowg/pacio-test-kit/README.md

 HL7, FHIR and the FHIR [FLAME DESIGN] are the registered trademarks of Health Level Seven International and their use does not constitute endorsement by HL7.

+## Version info

+This version of the PACIO Test Kit was created to demo at the January 2025 HL7 Connectathon